core-methods-in-edm/assignment1/README.md

    * Firefox (it is also possible to install Zotero desktop and not use Firesfox if you prefer)
    * Zotero plugin for Firefox

-## Vectr
-* Vectr is a Q&A platform we will be using to engage with the world of learning analytics
-* We will complete setup in class
-* Please watch [the following video](https://ask.vectrapp.com/static/video/player?title=what-is-vectr) before class

 ## Installing R
 * Choose a [download mirror site](https://cran.r-project.org/mirrors.html) from the list that is close to you geographically
 * Download the version of R that is appropriate to your operating system